ElektraInitiative/libelektra/doc/DESIGN.md

 - [ ] Functions should use constant types instead of boolean types sensible
 - [ ] Wherever possible, function parameters should be `const`
-- [ ] Functions should not have a long list of parameters (>8)

 ### Error Handling

 - [ ] When an error occurs, a clear error message should be provided
 - [ ] Errors of the same type should emit the same error message
 - [ ] The error message informs the user of possible causes for the problem
-- [ ] All possible error messages are documented
+- [ ] All possible error categories are documented
 - [ ] All possible errors states lead to an error
 - [ ] Proper error codes are chosen

 ### Structural Clarity

-- [ ] Function does exactly one thing
+- [ ] Function should do exactly one thing
 - [ ] Function should have no side effects

 ### Memory Management

 - [ ] Memory Management should be handled by the function wherever possible
 - [ ] Functions should not cause memory-leaks
-- [ ] Every Buffer should be accompanied by a max size limit
 - [ ] Functions who require a large amount of memory to be allocated, state so in their documentation